 There’s a great quote by Ralph Waldo Emerson that says, “Do the thing you fear, and the death of fear is certain.”
 I definitely find this to be true.

 Sometimes we just have to dive in and do it.

 I talk my life coaching clients through these kinds of situations all the time, and face them in my own life.
 I’m tackling some new adventures soon in my own life (*deep breath*) I know I can do it.

-What techniques do you use to work through your fears?
-And what can you do this week to move forward on your biggest dreams, in spite of your fears?
+What will you do to move forward on your big dream, in spite of your fear?

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project.

 Note: Articles by Lisa may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.